 Activity 8 - Consultation with Other Health Care Professionals in the Management of the Child with Rheumatic Disease

 Activity 9 - Nursing Management of the Infusion Patient

 Activity 10 - Insurance Preauthorization and Funding for Medications

 This comprehensive course is designed to expand the knowledge and practical skills of providers in rheumatology practice, academic training, and primary care.
 The target audience is rheumatology fellows-in-training, nurse practitioners, physician assistants, primary care physicians/internists, residents, or providers new to rheumatology.

-Flexible learning options: Choose from adult, pediatric, and combined tracks and 19 individual modules.
+Flexible learning options: Choose from the current adult, pediatric, and combined tracks or 19 individual activities.
 See details and register >